python/devguide/getting-started/getting-help.rst

 Mailing Lists
 -------------

-Further options for seeking assistance include the `python-ideas`_ and `python-dev`_ mailing lists.
-Python-ideas contains discussion of speculative Python language ideas for possible inclusion into the language.
-If an idea gains traction it can then be discussed and honed to the point of becoming a solid proposal and presented on python-dev.
-Python-dev contains discussion of current Python design issues, release mechanics, and maintenance of existing releases.
+Further options for seeking assistance include the `python-ideas`_ and `python-dev`_ mailing lists, which respectively correspond to the Ideas and Core Development :ref:`help-discourse` categories, respectively.
+The Discourse categories are generally more active and are the preferred venue for new discussions, but the mailing lists are still monitored and responded to.
 These mailing lists are for questions involving the development *of* Python, **not** for development *with* Python.

 .. _python-ideas: https://mail.python.org/mailman3/lists/python-ideas.python.org
 .. _python-dev: https://mail.python.org/mailman3/lists/python-dev.python.org/

 Ask #python-dev
 ---------------